Jan Kanty Pawluśkiewicz

-Jan Kanty Pawluśkiewicz (born 13 October 1942 in Nowy Targ) is a Polish composer and musician, known for his collaboration with Marek Grechuta and his compositions for stage and film.
+Jan Kanty Pawluśkiewicz (born 13 October 1942) is a Polish composer and musician, known for his collaboration with Marek Grechuta and his compositions for stage and film.

 Biography

 Born in the town of Nowy Targ, he studied music and architecture at the Polytechnic University in Kraków.
 Here he met Marek Grechuta, with whom he founded the student cabaret Anawa in 1967.
 In the 1970s he started to write songs for the cabaret Piwnica pod Baranami.